dojo/docs/quickstart/data/usingdatastores/filteringitems.rst

       { name: 'Black Pepper', aisle: 'Spices',  price: 1.01 }
   ]}

 There are times it would be useful to only work with a subset of those items.
-For example,, maybe you want to locate things only found in the spices aisle.
+For example, maybe you want to locate things only found in the spices aisle.
 In other words, you want to find all items that match:

 .. code-block :: javascript